-It’s finally pumpkin everything season!!
-I know some of you would rather that summer stay around a little longer, but I’m ready for the leaves to change now.
-For now, wearing cozy pajamas or a sweatshirt is good enough.
-At least as long as I have these Vegan Whole Wheat Pumpkin Drop Biscuits.
+It’s finally feeling like autumn here in Durham!
+I know some of you would rather that summer stay around a little longer, but I’m wearing cozy pajamas and eating some Whole Wheat Vegan Pumpkin Biscuits to celebrate fall.

 For those of you who are anti-winter squash, remember that you can substitute sweet potato puree for pumpkin puree in any recipe.
 Honestly, most of the time applesauce would work too if you lean that way.